seanpmaxwell/TypeScript-OOP-Cheat-Sheet/README.md

 #### `readonly`

 The `readonly` keyword is pretty self-explanatory.
 It's used for class-level variables and means that the value cannot be reassigned.
-Values that are initialized when the class is created and that you know will never change should be `readonly`.
-Our `Dog` class's `species` property is a good example: no matter what attributes we assign to a dog, it will always be the same species.

 ```ts
 class Dog {